kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 ## Introduction

-This is a brief description of all the funtionality that we expect of the client side of the app.
+This is a brief description of all the functionality that we expect from the client side of the app.
 If the user finds that everything in the app is in accordance with this document, that means that the app has passed manual testing.

 ## Visual design

 On all screens...
-- The visual design shoul revolve around pixel-art
+- The visual design should revolve around pixel-art
 - Texts should use either a pixel-art, or a monospace typeface
 - There should be custom cursors, at least one for clickable and one for non-clickable surfaces